 The Orthopedic Foundation for Animals (OFA) hip joint scoring system is a test used to determine a dog's susceptibility to hip dysplasia.
 This test requires three independent radiologists to rate an x-ray of the dog's hips according to a seven-point scoring system: Excellent, Good, Fair, Borderline, Mild, Moderate, Severe.
-Unlike PennHIP, the OFA test does not require the dog to be anesthetized.
+OFA evaluation can be competed at the same time as PennHIP

 About Canine Hip Dysplasia

 Canine hip dysplasia (CHD) is a common problem in large breed dogs, such as the Akita, German Shepherd, Labrador and Golden Retrievers, and the Rottweiler.
 Evaluations are essential for breeding animals and service dogs to help reduce the incidence of hip dysplasia, to assure hip joint soundness, and to help diagnose the potential for hip dysplasia.

 Performed at an early age, these evaluations can help guide us to determine if corrective measures may be taken to prevent your dog from developing hip dysplasia.